UBC-MDS/DSCI_522_Alberta-Oil-Spills/README.md

 3. Six small dataframes stored as csv files in the `results` folder.
 4. An image called `depth_compare.png`, that shows the results of the 10-fold cross validation, saved in the `results` folder.
 5. The decision tree code model, saved in the `results` folder as `final_model.sav`.
-6. A visual representation of the decision tree, saved as both a pdf and a png file in the `results` folder.
+6. A visual representation of the decision tree, called `spills_tree_model.png` a png file in the `results` folder.
 7. Rendered markdown and rendered html versions of the final analysis report, saved in the `doc` folder.

 #### Steps: